wmerfalen/tdm/src/doc/alpha-goals-checklist.md

 The mud is in a very close state to having an alpha testing environment.
 Documented here are a checklist of items neeeded before a successfull alpha could be deployed.

+# component: regen hp when sleeping/resting
+	- status:
+		- not done
+			- [ ] when user is sleeping/resting regenerate hp at a slow pace

 # component: melee combat
 	- status:
 		- not ready, needs testing and to honor object properties